-Note: You are currently viewing documentation for Moodle 3.1.
-Up-to-date documentation for the latest stable version of Moodle is probably available here: Faces block.
+Note: You are currently viewing documentation for Moodle 2.5.
+Up-to-date documentation for the latest stable version of Moodle may be available here: Faces block.

 |Discussion||Enter the link to the forum or discussion thread|

 Faces is a simple block designed to give educators an overview of the faces and names of students who are currently enrolled in their course.
 A simple printer-friendly version of the list can be printed for daily class use and in course exam board meetings where it can be difficult to remember all the faces and names!

 Development of this block is currently ongoing, so please feel free to make any suggestions.

 Where Do The Faces Come From?

 As this tool uses student pictures that have been uploaded by each student.
 It is important that each student has uploaded an up to date picture of themselves to their Moodle user account.
 If not, all you will see is the default Moodle silhouette of a user!

 Moodle Faces is a simple solution that allows you to view all of your students’ faces quickly and easily on a single page.

 The only requirement for Moodle faces to work on your course page is that each user on your course has an up to date Moodle profile picture uploaded that will be used by the block.